nobodyscripts/LeafBlowerScript/Readme.md

 - Add file size check to log files
 - Autoupdate
 - Save window position/attach to game window
+- Fix default settings locations used by gui no longer existing

 - Features:
   - GemFarm: Add mouse movement patterns to collect artifacts in the background.